vampaz/tech-radar-generator/README.md

 ## TODO

+- Add CSV input
 - Decide how to document Dockerfile and nginx examples.
 This app?
 A sample tech radar app?
-Or just leave them out?
+Or just leave them out
-- Should the YAML stuff live in this library?
+- Should the YAML stuff live in this library
-- Add CSV input?
-- Add stdin input?